Rui2b/ACH/README.md

 #### **Windows (CMD / PowerShell)** After decompression, you will get `ach.exe`.

 `cmd ach` creates a "Test" folder on my desktop.
+(For Windows users: after you get the exe file you have to put it in folder "Windows")

-Linux / macOS (Terminal) After downloading, you need to grant execute permissions (only once):
+Linux (Terminal) After downloading, you need to grant execute permissions (only once):

 Bash
 ## Grant permissions
-chmod +x ach_linux # macOS users please replace with ach_macos
+chmod +x ach_linux

 ## Run command
 ./ach_linux "Find all video files larger than 100MB in the current directory"